Hulk 2099: Fictional character biography

+Other versions

 Exiles

-The Exiles later visited the Marvel 2099 universe.
-After being resurrected and escaping the House of M, Proteus took over the body of this version of Hulk 2099, looking for a suitable host body that would not expire quickly due to his vast energy.
-Although physically powerful, the Hulk's body was not enough to sustain Proteus, who transferred himself into the body of Morph in the Future Imperfect universe.
+After being resurrected and escaping the House of M universe, Proteus possesses the body of Hulk 2099, looking for a suitable host body that will not expire quickly due to his vast energy.
+Although powerful, the Hulk's body is not enough to sustain Proteus, who moves on to possessing Morph.
+The appearance of Proteus in 2099 creates a divergent timeline that is later identified as Earth-6375 in the multiverse.

-The appearance of Proteus early in the year 2099 caused a timeline divergence from the original Marvel 2099 continuity, and the new timeline is identified as Earth-6375 in the All-New Official Handbook of the Marvel Universe A-Z #5.

-Timestorm 2009-2099
+Timestorm 2009–2099

-In Timestorm 2009-2099, the Hulk of 2099 is not just a singular individual, but an entire species of mutant creatures that were created when a gamma bomb was dropped on Washington, D.C., mutating all residents there and reducing the city to a desert wasteland.
+In Timestorm 2009–2099, the Hulk of 2099 is a species of mutant creatures that were created when a gamma bomb was dropped on Washington, D.C., mutating all residents there and reducing the city to a desert wasteland.

 Secret Wars 2099

-During the Secret Wars storyline, a variation of Hulk 2099 resides in the Battleworld domain of 2099.
-John Eisenheart is seen pursuing a criminal wanted by Alchemax's Avengers.
-When the Avengers arrive, Eisenheart warns them not to interfere and transforms into the Hulk after they refuse to leave.
-After battling the heroes, the Hulk is revealed to be a member of the Defenders 2099.
+During the Secret Wars storyline, a variation of the original Hulk 2099 (John Eisenhart) resides in the Battleworld domain of 2099.
+He is a member of the Defenders 2099.

 Earth-2099

-On the unified 2099 reality known as Earth-2099, Hulk was among those recruited by Moon Knight 2099 to join the 2099 version of the New Avengers after the 2099 version of the Avengers (including a 2099 version of Grey Hulk) were killed by the 2099 version of the Masters of Evil.
-He engaged the 2099 version of Radioactive Man and defeated him.
+On the unified 2099 reality of Earth-2099, Hulk is recruited by Moon Knight to join the New Avengers after the Avengers were killed by the Masters of Evil.